Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/README.md

 * Once the hand is in an open position, send the `artus.sleep()` command to save parameters to the SD Card.
 * Once the LED turns yellow, then the device can be powered off.

+>[!NOTE]
+>This is different than the mk8 where the SD Card would save periodically.
+Now, saving to SD Card is more intentional.

 ## Interacting with the API
 To get the most out of the Artus hands, the functions that will likely be most interacted with are `set_joint_angles(self, joint_angles:dict)` and `get_joint_angles(self)`.
 The `set_joint_angles` function allows the user to set 16 independent joint values with a desired velocity/force value in the form of a dictionary.
 See the [grasp_close file](data/hand_poses/grasp_close.json) for an example of a full 16 joint dictionary for the Artus Lite.
 See the [Artus Lite README](ArtusAPI/robot/artus_lite/README.md) for joint mapping.